-So far my trip to Palm Springs has been rather blah with regards to shopping (I haven’t checked everything out yet though!), but as been very keen with regards to architecture.
-I’d like to take this time to highlight (read: extremely picture heavy post) one of my favorite little spots here in Palm Springs… La Plaza.
+So far my trip to Palm Springs has been rather blah with regards to shopping (I haven’t checked everything out yet though!), but has been very keen with regards to architecture.
+I’d like to take this time to highlight one of my favorite little spots here in Palm Springs… La Plaza.

 La Plaza is a kind of cool, kind of sad, but extremely nifty shopping center and food spot in the heart of downtown Palm Springs.